mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

       [binning.1d_reduction]
         wavelength_cut = 8.0

+.. _qxy-ref:

 L/QXY binning_string
 --------------------

 L was an accepted abbreviation for LIMIT.

 This command was used to specify a Q-binning scheme to be applied during 2D data reduction.
-Also see L/Q binning_string.
+See also :ref:`q-ref`.

 For historical reasons, several variants of this command were implemented but they can be summarised thus: